divaldo95/IMS2SQL/README.md

 - `-d ims_files_dir/` Specify a directory which contains the IMS files.
 Every file from that directory will be opened and converted.
 Also can be used multiple times for adding more than one directory.
 - `-n database_name` Specify the database name.
 By default it will use Decay.
 The importable structure file also use this.
 - `-N` The database contains the user's name, who converted and uploaded the data.
 You can use this parameter to specify it for one time, or edit the source code and rebuild the application.
+- `-v number` Set valid flag explicitly.
+If the number is 0, then the flag will be false, if anything else, it will be true.
 - `-h` Print help

 ## Log files